libnapc/.github/profile/README.md

-# Welcome
+# Hello!

-This is the official github account of the project named libnapc.
+This is the official github account of the project libnapc!

 libnapc came into existence to support any projects written in C by nap.software.